TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 - A unit of work may be nested.
 For example, a set of operations may explicitly require being transactional, while being able to participate in an encompassing transaction if there is one.
 - If we want to [keep our DbContext type `internal`](#internal-dbcontext-types) to the data access layer, this is possible without compromise to any of the above.

+##### Advantages of Scoped Execution

 In addition, [scoped execution](#recommended-use) handles many good practices for us.
 It prevents developers from forgetting them, implementing them incorrectly, and having to write boilerplate code for them.

 - The unit of work is automatically transactional.
 Only once the outermost scope ends successfully, the transaction is committed.
 - If the work is exclusively read-only, no database transaction is started, avoiding needless overhead.
 - If an exception bubbles up from any scope, or `IExecutionScope.Abort()` is called, the entire unit of work fails, and the transaction is rolled back.
     - Further attempts to use the DbContext result in a `TransactionAbortedException`, protecting against inadvertently doing half the work.
 - The DbContext's execution strategy is honored.
 For example, if we use SQL Server with `EnableRetryOnFailure()`, its behavior is applied.
     - This makes it easy to achieve [connection resilience](https://docs.microsoft.com/en-us/ef/core/miscellaneous/connection-resiliency).
     - Connection resilience is especially important to "serverless" databases, as with Azure SQL's serverless plan.
 - Retry behavior is applied at the correct level.
 For example, if `EnableRetryOnFailure()` causes a retry, then the entire code block is retried with a clean DbContext.
 This avoids subtle bugs caused by state leakage.
     - Make sure to consider which behavior should be part of the retryable unit.
 Generally, doing as much as possible _inside_ the scope is more likely to be correct.
     - It is advisable to load, modify, and save within a single scope.
 A retry will run the entire operation from scratch, taking into account any changes when domain rules are validated once more.
     - This behavior is easily [tested](#testing-retries).
 - Retry behavior is [avoided](#connection-resilience) when failure on commit occurs, preventing the risk of data corruption.
     - When using a retrying execution strategy, Entity Framework will normally [retry even after a failure on commit](https://docs.microsoft.com/en-us/ef/core/miscellaneous/connection-resiliency#transaction-commit-failure-and-the-idempotency-issue), which may lead to data corruption.
 - When using row versions or concurrency tokens for optimistic concurrency, retries can be configured to apply to concurrency conflicts as well, using `ExecutionStrategyOptions.RetryOnOptimisticConcurrencyFailure`.
 By loading, modifying, and saving in a single code block, optimistic concurrency conflicts can be handled with zero effort.
     - This behavior is easily [tested](#testing-retries).

 ### Deeper Service Hierarchies